-Float Pond Improvements: JNU has submitted the Phase 1 project close-out documents to the Federal Aviation Administration (FAA) for review and approval.
-The design effort associated with the second phase of this project, which is intended to raise a portion of the roadbed, introduce a drainage ditch, armor a portion of the southern pond bank with rock and reconstruct the float plane dock headwalls, has not yet begun.
+Float Pond Improvements: JNU has submitted the Phase 1 project close-out documents to the FAA for review and approval.
+JNU has started working with PND Engineers under the original project contract to establish the scope of work for the second phase of this project.
+Work that is to be completed in this next phase will include raising a portion of the existing roadbed, the introduction of a drainage ditch, armoring a portion of the southern pond bank with rock and reconstructing 14 of the existing float plane dock headwalls.
+PND is currently working on the preparation of a fee proposal to complete the design, and design-construction documents for this second project phase.